Sathyamurthi Perumal Temple, Thirumayam: Religious significance, Religious practices and festival

 Sathyamurthi Perumal temple is revered in Nalayira Divya Prabhandam, the 7th–9th century Vaishnava canon, by Thirumangai Alvar.
 The temple is classified as a Divya Desam, one of the 108 Vishnu temples that are mentioned in the book.
 During the 18th and 19th centuries, the temple finds mention in several works like 108 Tirupathi Anthathi by Divya Kavi Pillai Perumal Aiyangar.
 The image of the reclining deity is bigger than the Ranganatha image in Srirangam temple.
 The Adishesha in the temple is believed to as a protecting force.
 Once it emanated fumes on the attacking asuras who wanted to destroy it.
 Following the legend, the image is sculpted in such a way showing flames emanating from it.

-The temple follows the traditions of the Tenkalai sect of the Vaishnava tradition and follows Vaikasana aagama.
+The temple follows the traditions of the Tenkalai sect of the Vaishnava tradition and follows vaikhānasāgama.
 In modern times, the temple priests perform the pooja (rituals) during festivals and on a daily basis.
 As at other Vishnu temples of Tamil Nadu, the priests belong to the Vaishnavaite community, from the Brahmin class.
 Four daily rituals are performed at various times of the day and many yearly festivals are held at the temple, of which the car festival during the Tamil month of Vaikasi (April - May), Krishna Jayanti during Avani (August - September) and Adi Puram during July - August being the most prominent.
 There are weekly, monthly and fortnightly rituals performed in the temple.